-Students in their final academic semester who need to prolong their studies to obtain the qualification subsequent to failing a single continuous assessment module, who have participated in all the assessments, and obtained a final module mark of 45% to 49%, can be awarded a special assessment, the final format of which will be determined by the faculty.
+Students in their final academic semester who have to prolong their studies to obtain the qualification subsequent to failing a single continuous assessment module, who participated in all the assessments and obtained a final module mark of 45%, can be awarded a special assessment of which the final format will be determined by the faculty.
 This special assessment must take place during the week scheduled for supplementary examinations.